wayfair-archive/tungstenjs/readme.md

 ### Bundler (e.g., webpack)

-The recommended method of adding Tungsten.js to your application is to via a module bundler such as [webpack](http://webpack.github.io/).
+The recommended method of adding Tungsten.js to your application is via a module bundler such as [webpack](http://webpack.github.io/).
 Tungsten.js with the Backbone or Ampersand adaptor expects `jquery` to be shimmed, either with jQuery itself or with the jQuery-less shim [backbone.native](https://github.com/inkling/backbone.native).
 With webpack, this looks like:

 ```javascript
 module.exports = {